Movie Review: Agent For H.A.R.M. (1966)

 This is another film in that curious genre I like to refer to as “American Eurospy.”
 Like Dimension 5 and A Man Called Dagger, it’s Poverty Row James Bond made right here in the US of A. All the low budget smarm of a Eurospy film, with none of the great locations or the charm that the Europeans manage to add to the scenario.

 Agent for H.A.R.M. begins with an extra in a helmet that’s way too big for him playing at being a Russian soldier.
 He’s in that part of Russia that looks a whole lot like California, and it’s day where he is, but it seems to be night where the heroes are running way from him... or is it day again?
 It’s both.
 The hero we’re concerned with is secret agent Adam Chance (TV veteran Mark Richman), a slightly past-it superspy with a penchant for sweaters and a propensity to spew hard-boiled aphorisms like a bad dime detective from an earlier decade.
 His preferred spywear is not a tuxedo or a jumpsuit, but a yellow sweater over an electric blue mock turtleneck, and he’s got really weird hair–like a comic book character–with a white stripe through its front.
 His advice to young secret agents is, “Don’t rely on charm.
-You might get your head blown off.” and he clearly subscribes to it, because he’s about as charmless a character as one can imagine.
+You might get your head blown off,” and he clearly subscribes to it, because he’s about as charmless a character as one can imagine.
 That said, the young lady to whom he’s gruffly imparting this advice seems enamored, so perhaps there’s something to it.
 Charmless, over-the-hill sweater-lover: that’s all anyone really needs to know about Adam Chance.

 budget-conscious Euro productions to skimp on unimpressive sets like the boss’s office in order to pinch their dollars for the villain’s lair, and one wall of the boss’s office is invariably comprised of a curtain rather than expensive balsa wood.)
-Chance’s boss, Graff (who for some reason answers his phone with the barked greeting, “Mickey Mouse ”), not only has four walls (well, three anyway), but one particularly nifty one with a dartboard over wood paneling that slides up to reveal a TV screen map!
+Chance’s boss, Graff (who for some reason answers his phone with the barked greeting, “Mickey Mouse ”), not only has four walls (well, at least three, anyway), but one particularly nifty one with a dartboard over wood paneling that slides up to reveal a TV screen map!
 That’s right, a TV screen map, not just a paper one.
 This MacGuffin gun is not a ray gun, for once, but a spore gun.
 I couldn’t begin to do justice to what, exactly, it’s capable of, so I’ll let Chance explain:

 Chance: Jim, I’ve analyzed what’s left of Manson.
 He was shot with spore bullets made out of some kind of a glycerin compound which fed on the body and turned him into a fungus.